friends-of-presta/fop_console/README.md

-# Console for PrestaShop 1.7
+# Friends of Presta Console

+Fop console is a module which provides a set a commands to extend PrestaShop 1.7 commands.

+Since version 1.7.5.0 [Prestashop provides some terminal commands](https://devdocs.prestashop.com/1.7/modules/concepts/commands/) using the [Symfony console tool](https://symfony.com/doc/3.4/console.html).

-This repository provides a Command that better supports PrestaShop legacy classes using the current PrestaShop Console and a list of useful commands that you can use and reuse for learning purposes.
+This repository provides a base Command with better support for PrestaShop legacy classes and useful commands to easy the development on Prestashop or manage a shop.

-This module is released under AFL license.
+These commands are mainly for developers, just some basic knowledge of command line processing is needed.

 ## Install from release
 Donwload the zip release and install it like any other module.